Applicant's guide: Higher Tier Capital Grants 2024

 In exceptional circumstances where the work is specialised, RPA may accept fewer than 3 quotations.
 This must be agreed in writing before you apply for an agreement.

-A Natural England adviser or Forestry Commission Woodland Officer (for woodland-only applications) will discuss the contribution towards the costs of the work with you and will confirm this in writing.
+A Natural England adviser, Historic England adviser or Forestry Commission Woodland Officer (depending on the type of application) will discuss the contribution towards the costs of the work with you and will confirm this in writing.
 They will tailor each capital item to the requirements of the feature.
-The specifications are likely to include:
+The (for woodland-only applications) will discuss the contribution towards the costs of the work with you and specifications are like to include:

 5.2 Actual cost items